 - A Brief Glimpse

-The passes are somewhat similar in terms of the attractions but are tailored according to where you want to start and end the journey, Tbilisi, Batumi, or Kutaisi, what experiences you want to have, and how many days you can spend traveling in Georgia.
+The passes are somewhat similar in terms of the attractions.
+Still, they are tailored according to where you want to start and end the journey, Tbilisi, Batumi, or Kutaisi, what experiences you want to have, and how many days you can spend traveling in Georgia.

 Which pass should you choose?